How to type Ghana Cedi currency character in Windows or Office, especially Word.

 ” The currency in Ghana is the Cedi.
 The symbol used is an upper-case C with a forward-slash through it.
 As far as I know there is no ready-made symbol available.
 Some people use the lower-case cent symbol ¢. ” – Manu H.

-The Cedi character looks much like this:
+The Cedi character looks much like this in various fonts.

 However the cedi character on Ghana banknotes is a little different, with a smaller ‘c’: